riponcsarker/riponcsarker.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Ph.D. student in Aerospace Engineering at Iowa State University advised by  [Dr. Abhishek Halder](https://abhishekhalder.org/).
 Before joining Iowa State, I have completed my Master's in Mechanical and Aerospace Engineering from Oklahoma State University.
-My research focuses on stochastic control, machine learning, rotorcraft aeromechanics, and eVTOL aircraft design.
+My research focuses on optimal transport, stochastic control, machine learning, rotorcraft aeromechanics, and eVTOL aircraft design.

 I am delighted to collaborate and discuss about research projects.